-- When configuring Cloud Data Loss Prevention jobs, ensure that any output data is written to storage targets that are configured as part of your secure environment.
+- When configuring Sensitive Data Protection jobs, ensure that any output data is written to storage targets that are configured as part of your secure environment.

 - Review and follow guidance provided by Secret Manager Best Practices when storing secrets in Secret Manager.

 - Artifact Registry encrypts data in repositories using either Google default encryption or customer-managed encryption keys (CMEK).
 Metadata, such as artifact names, is encrypted with Google default encryption.
 This metadata could appear in logs and is visible to any user with permissions in the Artifact Registry Reader role or Viewer role.
 Follow guidance in Securing artifacts to help prevent unauthorized access to PHI.